Back to Blog

 Dance / Music$0.10 - $0.304-8%Very High

 Important: These are qualified views only.
 A video needs 1,000+ views from legitimate accounts AND be over 1 minute long.
-Your actual RPM will depend on audience geography (US/UK viewers pay more), watch time percentage, and content originality.
+Your actual RPM will depend on audience geography, watch time percentage, and content originality.

 Why Finance and Tech Pay 3-5x More

 It comes down to advertisers.
-Companies selling financial products (credit cards, investing apps, insurance) and tech products (SaaS, gadgets, AI tools) have some of the highest advertising budgets in the world.
-When TikTok's algorithm places ads alongside your finance content, those ad spots are worth more.
+Companies selling financial products and tech tools have some of the highest advertising budgets in the world.
+When TikTok places ads alongside your finance content, those ad spots are worth more.
 That higher ad revenue flows down to creators as higher RPM.

 The Best Strategy: High RPM + Low Competition